 The link between diet and mental health is well established and you may already be making the effort to eat mood and mind-boosting foods.
-But there is another consideration when eating for your mental health—microbes, namely your gut bacteria.
+But there is another consideration when eating for your mental health—microbes.
+Specifically, bacteria in your gut.

 The strongest link between Alzheimer's and gut bacteria can be found in studies using mice, where microbial sterile mice had 70% less likelihood of brain pathology and neuroinflammation, but had an increased likelihood of developing brain problems when they had a gut biome transplant from mice with brain pathology.